cgeyskens/phd/ip-proteomics/docs/notes.md

  V- Differential expression analysis, Volcano plot, of crossref with van Oostrum et al. 2023 V- Intensity line plots of raw data per sample of selected candidates
  - (SYNGO cellular compartment enrichment analysis plots of synaptic proteins in VCAM1 IP condition)
- - Plot of retention time histogram

  - Use Kaulich et al. 2025 for annotation of hipppocampal synaptic laminae (full tissue) or regions (synaptosomes)
  - Overlap plot of VCAM1 & GPR37L1 IP conditions that are membrane proteins (also include non-mitocochondrial CSPs, see Chan et al. 2025)
  - Gene ontology analysis plots of GPR37L1 IP proteins, use as background the whole mouse proteome
- - Heatmap of GPR37L1 IP membrane proteins that are interesting (extension of the Line plots)
+ - Heatmap of GPR37L1 IP membrane proteins that are interesting (substitute of the Line plots)
  - Crossreference VCAM1 and GPR37L1 IP datasets with the in silico PPI datasets.